Raushan2709/pascal-C/README.md

 # pascal-C
-this is code for pascal
+this is code for pascal..